C Corps and S Corps: Key Tax Differences

-- Must not have any corporate or partnership shareholders;
+- Not have any corporate or partnership shareholders

-- Must not be an ineligible corporation, such as insurance companies or certain financial institutions.
+- Not be an ineligible corporation, such as insurance companies or certain financial institutions

-Additionally, after a business is incorporated, all shareholders must agree to subchapter S treatment prior to electing that option with the Internal Revenue Service.
+Additionally, after a business is incorporated, all shareholders must agree to subchapter S treatment before electing that option with the IRS.
 Please keep in mind that the limitations imposed by the subchapter may affect the transferability and marketability of corporate shares.

 Learn More About Your Corporate Tax Obligations: Talk to a Lawyer

 If you would like help determining if a C or S corporation is right for your business, or you have any other questions about starting or operating a business, you could benefit from a consultation with a qualified tax lawyer.
 Professional assistance can make the difference between a solid and durable business structure and one that exposes you to unintended liability.

 Lawyers can guide you in filing the necessary paperwork and registering with the state.
 They can also help discern how your chosen business type will impact a business's tax responsibilities and savings.
 Entrepreneurs must weigh these factors alongside their business goals, startup needs, and long-term vision for their company.